 If you run out of tea or hot water for your table, move the teapot lid aside and the waiter will come and give you a refill.

 Given the wide range of dishes available, first-time restaurant-goers for this type of Cantonese cuisine will usually just pick randomly or let a more experienced friend or family member order.

 Dim Sum Types

-Generally, there are three main types; Fried, Steamed and Sweet.
-Because of the different fillings, wrappers and regional cooking methods, there are more than 2000 dishes.
-A master specialising in this type of Cantonese cuisine can spend years perfecting the cuisine and still not know how to make all the different dishes.
+Generally, there are three main types; Fried, Steamed, and Sweet.
+Because of the different fillings, wrappers, and regional cooking methods, there are more than 2000 dishes.
+A master specializing in this type of Cantonese cuisine can spend years perfecting the cuisine and still not know how to make all the different dishes.

 The typical dim sum menu will include a wide range of dumplings, steamed buns, and rice noodle rolls.
 These come in a variety of fillings such as prawns, chicken, and vegetables.
 We’ll go over what to order from each category to order below.

 Har Gow (蝦餃)